jcoliz/PlaidQuickstartBlazor/README.md

 ## 3. Install .NET 8.0 SDK

-If you don't already have the latest .NET 8.0 preview SDK installed, be sure to get a copy first from the [Download .NET](https://dotnet.microsoft.com/en-us/download) page.
+If you don't already have the latest .NET 8.0 SDK installed, be sure to get a copy first from the [Download .NET](https://dotnet.microsoft.com/en-us/download) page.

 ## 4. Run it!